kennethreitz-archive/.com/content/posts/111126-heroku-cedar-static.rst

     $ echo 'php_flag engine off' > .htaccess

 When you push this up, you'll have a bare Apache instance serving up the contents of your site to the world.
-Best yet, you do all of the `stupid .htaccess tricks <http://perishablepress.com/press/2006/01/10/stupid-htaccess-tricks/>`_ that you could on on any traditional shared hosting platform.
+Best yet, you can do all of the `stupid .htaccess tricks <http://perishablepress.com/press/2006/01/10/stupid-htaccess-tricks/>`_ that you could on on any traditional shared hosting platform.